arsamme/Laravel-Auto-Deploy-Envoy-Script/README.md

 - This script will provide a zero-downtime deployment.
 - Safe to run.
 All changes will revert if script fails.
+- Notifications.
+You can set services like Telegram, Slack and Discord webhooks to get notification when deploy finishes.
 - You can config and change almost everything.
-- You'll be notified how many seconds your deploy took at the end.
+- Prints how much deploy took time.
 - Very easy to use.
 Start deploy just with one command.